ancientagent/uprise_mob/docs/UX/HOME_SCENE_REGISTRY_UI_TEMPLATE.md

 - If user presses Join without verifying → Modal:
   Title: Zip Verification
   Copy: You chose not to verify your home zip.
 This means you will not have the ability to vote in your Home Scene.
-  Actions: [Verify Now] [Join Without Voting]
+  Actions: [Verify] [Join Home Scene]

 ---

 ## UX Enhancements
-- Replace checkboxes with black flags for success (wave animation on verify).
+- Checkbox + warning icon communicate verification status; consider black flag treatment in a later polish pass.
 - Red accents for failed states, subtle pulsing grey for pending.
-- Loading = Resist Fist cycling through skin tones.
+- No custom loader in v1; animation polish may follow under `HOME_SCENE_UI_V2`.
 - Revolutionary typography consistent with UPRISE brand.
 - Space‑efficient stacked layout: Title → City → Genre → Confirmation → Action.